Piri Reis

-During his lifetime, Piri Reis' cartography received little appreciation, but many copies of the Kitab-ı Bahriye were produced after his death.
-The 1929 rediscovery of his first world map increased interest in his work and made his career a point of national pride for Turkey.
-Although the map has been the subject of fringe theories based on the disproven hypothesis that the map depicted an ice-free Antarctica, studies have shown no significant similarities between the map and Antarctica's subglacial coast.
-Nevertheless, this speculation has increased interest in Piri Reis' cartography.
+During his lifetime, Piri Reis's cartography received little appreciation, but many copies of the Kitab-ı Bahriye were produced after his death.
+The 1929 rediscovery of his first world map, during renovations to the Topkapı Palace in Istanbul, sparked interest in his work largely because it cites a now-lost map by Christopher Columbus.
+While the rediscovery made his achievements a point of national pride for Turkey, the map became the subject of fringe theories based on the disproven hypothesis that it depicted an ice-free Antarctica.
+Studies have shown no significant similarities between the map's southern coastline and Antarctica's coast beneath the ice.
+Nevertheless, this speculation has broadened popular interest in his work.